-- 1. A new method, the pseudo-steady-state technique, has been used to measure gas condensate relative permeabilities under conditions relevant to the near well region.
-The new technique measures $k{rg}$ as a function of $k{rg}/k{ro}$ and capillary number; this is the most important information for calculating gas condensate well productivity.
-The new method has the potential for measuring high rate gas condensate relative permeabilities on a routine basis. - 2.
-High rate relative permeability measurements on a North Sea sandstone core show a significant increase in relative permeability with capillary number, confirming the effect seen by other researchers. - 3.
+A pseudosteady-state technique has been used to measure gascondensate relative permeabilities under conditions relevant to the near-well region.
+This technique measures k{rg} as a function of k{rg}/k{ro} and capillary number, the most important data for calculating gas-condensate well productivity.

+High-rate relative permeability measurements on a North Sea sandstone core show a significant increase in relative permeability with capillary number, confirming the effect seen by other researchers.

 At the flow rates in the experiments, the increased mobility due to capillary number dominated any reduction in permeability due to inertial (non-Darcy) flow.
-Further experiments at higher flow rates are needed to understand the interaction between capillary number and inertial flow effects. - 4.
-Gas relative permeability measurements were carried out using a 'depletion' technique on the same core at low flow rates.
-The results showed no rate dependency, but there was evidence for an increase in relative permeability due to low IFT. - 5.
-A method has been devised for matching the results of the pseudo-steady-state technique ( $k{rg}$ as a function of $k{rg}/k{ro}$ and capillary number) to empirical correlations of relative permeability versus saturation.
+Further experiments at higher flow rates are needed to understand the interaction between capillary number and inertial flow effects.

+Gas relative permeability measurements were carried out using a depletion technique on the same core at low flow rates.
+The results showed no rate dependency, but there was evidence for an increase in relative permeability due to low IFT.

+A method has been devised for matching the results of the pseudosteady-state technique (k{rg} as a function of k{rg}/k{ro} and capillary number) to empirical correlations of relative permeability vs. saturation.